Our Lady of Peace Shrine: History

 Our Lady of Peace church was founded on June 24, 1961.
 Fr.
 Joseph G. Sullivan, the founding pastor, oversaw construction of the church, hall, and rectory.
 In 1969, the Archbishop McGucken of San Francisco asked Fr.
 Sullivan to transfer to another parish in need of his leadership, and sent Fr.
 John Joseph Sweeny to serve as pastor at Our Lady of Peace Church.
 This was the beginning of Fr.
 Sweeny's 32-year stay as pastor of Our Lady of Peace Church.

 In the late 1960s as proposed city planning developed in the city of Santa Clara, Fr.
 Sweeny recognized the church's strategic location as an opportunity for spiritual outreach to the already-increasing population.
 He also envisioned a shrine to Mary, the Mother of God, as a “forthright expression of faith” for the times.
 As he explained, “What child hasn’t responded to the open arms of a mother?
 Even the adult, if we take time to think back a little bit to our first experiences—experiences of trust, the open arms of a mother—I guess there’s nothing more endearing, and it is next to God.”
 Drawn to the Shrine by the welcoming statue of Our Lady of the Immaculate Heart, he hoped visitors would then visit the church.
 In 1976, Fr.
 Sweeny and a team of supporters established 24-hour Eucharistic adoration.
 Since then, the church has remained open round-the-clock for prayer.

 Establishing the Shrine and creating the statue proved to be more complicated.
 To support this endeavor, Fr.
-Sweeny solicited prayers (one million rosaries).
-Though he never asked for funds, faithful who shared his dream for the shrine began to mail in unsolicited donations.
+Sweeny solicited prayers (one million rosaries); though he never asked for funds, approximately 3,500 faithful who shared his dream for the shrine began to mail in unsolicited donations, totaling over $340,000.